adamnguyen1998/3320Lab/README.md

   For example, for the output "Hello" file, type in ./Hello

-Make the shell script executable with command chmod +x <fileName>.
+Make the shell script executable with command chmod +x "fileName".

   Example: chmod a+x Hello.sh

-Then run the script using ./ <fileName>.
+Then run the script using ./"fileName".

   Example: ./Hello.sh